Cody-Alexander/Character-Level-Mini-Language-Model-for-Letter-Prediction/README.md

 # Character-Level-Mini-Language-Model-for-Letter-Prediction
 This project is a character-level transformer (mini language model) built entirely from scratch for my AIML339.
 The model is trained on the Tiny Shakespeare dataset (approximately one million characters) to predict the next character in a sequence and generate Shakespeare-like text.
-It follows a GPT-style decoder-only architecture with embeddings, masked self-attention, feedforward layers, and residual connections.
+It follows a GPT-style decoder-only architecture.
+It explores attention mechanisms, autoregressive learning, and text generation under resource constraints.
+The implementation includes:

+-A fully custom transformer decoder (model.py)

+-Training pipeline with checkpointing and logging (train.py)

+-Evaluation and visualization tools for loss, accuracy, and perplexity (eval.py, visualize.py)

+-Sampling utilities for text generation with temperature control (sample.py)

+- ablation and fine-tuning tools (ablation_runner.py, compare_runs.py)
 ---

 ## Requirements